Staying at Palazzo Cavagnis means discovering a lesser-known chapter of Venetian history.

-To enter Palazzo Cavagnis is to discover one of the many faces of Venetian history.
-Among frescoed halls, architectural details and rooms that preserve traces of different eras, the palace tells more than three centuries of the city’s life.
+With its frescoed halls, original architectural details, and rooms that bear traces of different eras and functions, the palace tells the story of over three centuries of the city’s life.

-Today these spaces welcome guests to the Waldensian Guesthouse, offering the opportunity to stay in a place where art, memory and hospitality continue to meet.
+Today, it welcomes guests of the Foresteria Valdese, offering the chance to experience a place where art and hospitality continue to intertwine.

 -

-Palazzo Cavagnis was founded in the early 18th century, when Antonio Francesco Cavagnis, who belonged to a family of artisans originally from Bergamo and active in the embroidery and lace trade in Venice, decided to rebuild the building, entrusting the project to architect Domenico Rossi.
+Palazzo Cavagnis was built in the early 18th century, when Antonio Francesco Cavagnis—a member of a family of artisans originally from Bergamo who were active in Venice in the embroidery and lace trade—decided to rebuild the building, entrusting the project to the architect Domenico Rossi.

 Over time, Venetian artists decorated the rooms on the main floor with exquisite frescoes.
-Prominent among them is the ceiling with The Myth of Bacchus and Ariadne, painted in 1810 by Carlo Bevilacqua, still one of the palace’s most striking features.
+Among these, the ceiling depicting The Myth of Bacchus and Ariadne, painted in 1810 by Carlo Bevilacqua, stands out and remains one of the palace’s most striking features to this day.

-The building’s history is also intertwined with that of the city: during World War I, in 1918, a bomb hit the surrounding area, damaging part of the frescoes.
-Today Palazzo Cavagnis is recognized as a national monument, a testament to its historical and artistic value.
+The building’s history is intertwined with that of the city: during World War I, in 1918, a bomb struck the surrounding area, damaging part of the frescoes.
+Today, Palazzo Cavagnis is recognized as a national monument, a testament to its historical and artistic value.

 -